Pylons/pyramid/docs/tutorials/wiki2/basiclayout.rst

       :lines: 17
       :language: py

+Our model classes will inherit from this ``Base`` class so they can be associated with our particular database connection.

 To give a simple example of a  model class, we define one named ``MyModel``:

    .. literalinclude:: src/basiclayout/tutorial/models.py